TahaEmad90/clothing-store-powerbi-dashboard/README.md

 The Customer Analysis page includes KPIs focused on customer base and customer value:

-Total Customers
+-Total Customers
-Profit per Customer
+-Profit per Customer
-Net Sales for New Customers
+-Net Sales for New Customers

 These metrics help evaluate the size of the customer base, the average profit generated per customer, and the contribution of newly acquired customers to sales.